Eric J Ma's Website

 curl -fsSL https://raw.githubusercontent.com/ericmjl/opencode-autolearn/main/install.sh | bash

 The plugin activates on your next session.
 You will not notice it running.
-But after a few sessions, check ~/.autolearn/memory.md.
+But after a few sessions, check ~/.autolearn/personas/default/memory.context.md.
 Your agent has been taking notes.

 The full source is on GitHub: ericmjl/opencode-autolearn.
-The design docs include five LLDs, eight EARS specifications, and a high-level design with full traceability.
-The README has the complete CLI reference and configuration options.
+The design docs include eight LLDs, eleven EARS specifications, and a high-level design that marks every feature shipped, partial, or planned.
+The README has the complete CLI reference, the sync setup, and the configuration options.

 What comes next